Esri/arcgis-maps-sdk-java-toolkit/arcgis-java-toolkit/README.md

 ## Introduction

-The ArcGIS Runtime SDK for Java Toolkit contains controls and utilities to simplify your app development.
-The toolkit is provided as an open source resource, so you can feel free to download or clone the code and customize to meet your requirements.
+The ArcGIS Runtime API for Java Toolkit contains controls and utilities to simplify your app development.
+The toolkit is provided as an open source resource (licensed under the Apache License Version 2.0), so you can feel free to download or clone the code and customize to meet your requirements.

 ## Features

-The latest version of the ArcGIS Runtime SDK for Java Toolkit features the following JavaFX components:
+The latest version of the ArcGIS Runtime API for Java Toolkit features the following JavaFX components:

 - Compass: Shows the current viewpoint heading.
 Can be clicked to reorient the view to north.
 - Feature Template Picker: Shows feature templates for a collection of feature layers.